Wallymer/toffeeOSdocs/docs/releases/lifecycle.md

 ___

 ## Archived & Unsupported Builds
 We are no longer showing **all** of these directly on the doc in order to reduce confusion.
 We plan to list the most recent **Stable** versions below (along with their support end dates) to encourage testers to upgrade.
-If you're interested in the old version, you can use the [diff feature for the commit](https://github.com/Wallymer/unicorndocs/commit/b149af5fac2f6ff4dc94d4d75deb2e7d4ac73bc6) in which we updated this.

 | Channel | OS Version | Build | Date Released | Support End Date | LTS? | Architecture |
 |---------|------------|------------------|---------------|------------------|------|------------|